Lance Armstrong Net Worth

-Lance Armstrong net worth: Lance Armstrong is an American professional cyclist who has a net worth of $125 million.
-In the last few years, Lance Armstrong has become has become a controversial figure around the world.
-In October of 2012, Armstrong was banned from professional racing amid allegations that he used steroids.
-Lance was forced to give up his seven Tour de France medals and lost all of his major sponsors including Nike, Oakley, Trek and Anheuser Busch.
-At the same time, Armstrong has been an inspiration to millions of cancer patients who has raised nearly $500 million for cancer research during his career.
-At the peak of his career, Lance was one of the highest earning athletes in the world earning up to $20 million per year from endorsements and prize money.
+Lance Armstrong net worth: Lance Armstrong is an American professional cyclist, author and public speaker who has a net worth of $50 million.
+At the peak of his career, Lance's net worth was $125 million and growing rapidly.
+Lance was formerly one of the highest earning athletes in the world, regularly earning up to $20 million+ per year from endorsements and prize money.
 For several years of his retirement, before his scandals really exploded, Lance continued to earn roughly $15 million per year from speaking engagements, public appearance fees and sponsorships.
 During his interview with Oprah Winfrey in January 2013, Lance estimated that the loss of endorsement deals from this scandals will cost him a minimum of $75 million over the next few years.

 Lance Armstrong was born on September 18th 1971, in Plano, Texas.
 He was raised by his mother, Linda Moonyham.
 His father Eddie Charles Gunderson left the family when Lance was two.
 Lance began swimming and running at the age of ten.
 By thirteen he was already competing in cycling and triathlons.
 Eventually, Armstrong would focus exclusively on cycling.
 In his senior year of high school he was invited to Colorado Springs to train with U.S. Olympic development team.
 In 1989 Lance placed 11th in the World Champion road race and was named the U.S. national amateur champion.
 Lance competed in the 1992 Olympics and though he came in 14th place, he was still invited to join the Motorola cycling team.
 At the age of twenty-one Lance came in first at the World Road Race Championship in Oslo, Norway.